SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 In the **Global roles** tab you can find the roles which grant permissions on a general level.
 There are several global roles pre-defined, but you can define your own according to your needs.

-> **Info**: The pre-defined roles are not fully configured.
+> **Info:** The pre-defined roles are not fully configured.
 They can be seen as samples which are pre-configured for a particular purpose.
 You may use them as a starting point and further adapt them to your individual needs.

 > On creating a new user, make sure that the global roles you assign to the user cover all permissions relevant for this particular user.
 If, for example, a user only has the role "Cockpit User" (see below), the user will only be able to access the Cockpit application and nothing more.